-The Environmental Protection Agency SmartWay program compiles resources related to commercial electric truck charging, including a roadmap developed by the North American Council for Freight Efficiency and a guidebook for fleet managers on commercial truck charging.
+The EPA's SmartWay program, compiles resources related to commercial electric truck charging, including a roadmap developed by the North American Council for Freight Efficiency and a guidebook for fleet managers on commercial truck charging.

 Local governments are subject to many of the same considerations as other fleet managers with respect to fleet charging.
 A few examples highlight municipal experience with EV infrastructure planning and implementation: